aerospike/act/README.md

 When doing stress testing at a level ABOVE where the device is certified, a device passes the test if ACT runs to completion, regardless of the number of errors.

+# Break times, testing anomalies
+A drive that has been tested at a much higher rate than it can pass may need a 'break'.
+For example, if you try to run a 100x test against a drive that only supports 20x - the drive may only pass at 10x.
+There appears to be some recovery time, perhaps due to the internal garbage collection of the hardware, where the drive has to recover.
+For this reason you can get more reliable results by testing low and ramping up until failure, but if you experience an ACT failure and wish to lower the test volume be aware that you may need to give the drive a 'break' before performing another test.
+The time in which a drive takes to recover is dependent on manufacturer and model and can vary by many hours and is not well understood by the ACT community currently.
+To illustrate this behavior, a sequence of tests may go like this:
+100x[PASS] -> 150x[PASS] -> 300x[FAIL] -> 150x[FAIL].
+A 150x test could fail in this condition because of this 'break' period needed after a drive is pushed too far.
+Instead, you may have to do this:
+100x[PASS] -> 150x[PASS] -> 300x[FAIL] -> (wait: 8h?) -> 150x[PASS] -> 160x[PASS] ... and so on.

+Again, the wait period is not well known and likely varies quite a lot.

 ## ACT Configuration Reference
 ------------------------------